Swashbuckler

 1. Type @ in the editor to open the mention search dropdown

-2. Start typing to filter entries — results are grouped by type
+2. Start typing to filter entries — results are grouped by template

 3. Select an entry to insert the mention